 - 70.1 Massachusetts high school golf shall be played under the USGA Rules with the following modifications or exceptions. - 70.1.1 Local club rules shall be in effect. - 70.1.2 No coaching is to take place during MIAA Tournament play. - 70.1.3 Leagues may modify a rule, provided such a modification is not a substantive change to MIAA rules.
-If the league amends a rule, all schools in the league must adhere to the rule as modified. - 70.2 Female golfers participating on a boys' team during the regular season play must hit from the tee box that is placed closest (yet in front of) the tee box the boys' team is hitting from (regardless of marker color). - 70.3 Female golfers competing on a boys' team must hit from the boys' tees at the MIAA Divisional and State Tournaments.
+If the league amends a rule, all schools in the league must adhere to the rule as modified. - 70.2 Female golfers participating on a fall team during the regular season play may choose to hit from the tee box that is placed closest (yet in front of) the tee box the male golfers are hitting from (regardless of marker color). - 70.3 Female golfers competing on a fall team must hit from the same tees as all competitors at the MIAA Divisional and State Tournaments.